SLAzurin/armbian-aml-s8xx-kernel-build-steps/README.md

+<h1>⚠️ Warning!
+This guide no longer works for the latest version of armbian for s8xx with Kernel v5.10+ ⚠️</h1>

 # Steps to build your own s8xx kernel (armhf) that works with Docker!

 It is best you read the guide at least once and understand it before you start.